 How to Tell if the Jar is Sealed

 You fill your hot jars with hot jam then add the lid straight away.
 As the jam and jar cool, a vacuum is created in the jar and the lid will be pulled downwards.
 This means that when you press the lid, it doesn’t move or pop.

 When you open a jar of properly sealed jam the lid will pop.
 And an opened or not properly sealed jar will pop when you press it.

 If your jars don’t seal properly, you can either keep the jar in the fridge and eat it relatively quickly or go though a canning process to seal them.
 The choice is yours.

 Ingredients for Small Batch Strawberry Jam

 You can use any strawberries you like here.
-Wonky, fresh, about to turn, big ones, little ones, it just doesn’t matter!
+Wonky, fresh, about to turn, big ones, little ones, frozen ones, it just doesn’t matter!

 Use a white sugar.
 Granulated or caster are both fine.
 Other sugars will add flavour which will clash with the fruit flavour and may affect the recipe outcome.

 Yes there is a lot of sugar in this recipe.
 Jam has lots of sugar, this is how jam is preserved – sugar is a preservative.
 Do not reduce the amount of sugar in this recipe or ask me if you can.
 You can’t, you shouldn’t, so don’t.